Updated: Jun 1, 2021

 Conclusion & Strategies to elevate your mindset:

-1- First of all, The growth mindset is not just black or white, it needs to be seen as a constant work in progress through
+1- First of all, The growth mindset is not just black or white, it needs to be seen as a constant work in progress through our whole life/career.

 For instance, Players like Djokovic or Serena Williams are very high achievers and tough mentally, but then they can still move occasionally into a victim or pessimist mindset and get down on themselves.
 Competitors are not always just one particular type, they may be predominantly one type but may change depending on the situation.
 We are humans, not Robots and not perfect.